alloy-rs/alloy/crates/pubsub/README.md

 `PubSubFrontend::unsubscribe_and_wait()` when the caller needs to observe server confirmation, server-reported absence, an RPC error, or connection-level cleanup.
 Both methods are force
 operations: they close all local receivers sharing the same method and params.

+### Retention and legacy claims

+[`SubscriptionRetentionPolicy`] controls ownership of the shared upstream subscription:

+- Typed `GetSubscription` builders default to `WhileReceivers`.
+After the last receiver is dropped, cleanup occurs on the next notification, acquire, reconnect, or periodic sweep (at most 30 seconds for a quiet subscription).
+- Low-level two-phase requests (`set_is_subscription()` followed by `get_subscription(local_id)`)
+  default to `UntilExplicitUnsubscribe` for compatibility.
+A successful response creates a manual receiver claim and a persistent hold, with no claim deadline.
+- Both paths may explicitly select the other policy.
+If matching typed and legacy subscribe waiters are combined, any successfully delivered `UntilExplicitUnsubscribe` waiter commits a persistent hold.
+Later `get_subscription(local_id)` calls do not upgrade retention.

+A persistent hold is released only by force unsubscribe.
+For a `WhileReceivers` entry whose receiver count has already reached zero, `get_subscription(local_id)` returns not found instead of reopening the old generation; issue the original subscription request again to create a new generation.

+[`SubscriptionRetentionPolicy`]: crate::SubscriptionRetentionPolicy

 ### Subscription Lifecycle